KRAS G12C Inhibitor

 Molecule

-LY3537982 is a selective covalent inhibitor of KRAS G12C; it demonstrates activity as monotherapy and in combination with other anticancer therapies in preclinical models.
+LY3537982 is a selective covalent inhibitor of KRAS G12C; in preclinical models, it demonstrates activity as monotherapy and in combination with other anticancer therapies.
 It has competitive pharmacokinetic properties supporting its advancement into clinical testing.
-LY3537982 has been shown in vitro to target a KRAS G12C mutation, thereby inhibiting mutant KRAS-dependent signaling.4
+LY3537982 has been shown in vitro to target a KRAS G12C mutation, thereby inhibiting mutant KRAS-dependent signaling.1

 Clinical Development